psukphranee/FreeCodeCampProjects/Markdown Preview/markdown-preview/README.md

 # About

 This project is the second of five captone projects for freeCodeCamp's front-end certificate.
-This code is a recreation of a provided sample.
-The code recreation was built from scratch.
+It is a Markdown Code previewer.
+This code is a recreation of a provided sample, built from scratch.
 My approach is as follows:
 1) Disect the code: Read the code.
 Identify the workflow.
 Identify what each part does.
 Identify packages and dependencies used.
 2) Study: Understand what was disected.
 Research and review any unknowns
 3) Recreate: Recrete segments of the code.